MasterToney/libelektra/doc/tutorials/specification-language.md

 values certain metadatas can take such as `check/ipaddr` only accepting either `ipv4` or `ipv6`.
 This can be seen in the `type` field.
 The file also shows which plugins or tools rely on this metadata such as the `check/ipaddr` is used by both the `network` as well as the `ipaddr` plugin.
 A short description as well as examples are also given the majority of the entries.
+For a more detailed information please visit our [metadata](../dev/metadata.md) tutorial.

 ### Nice to know